pletzer/pyterp_tests/docs/report.md

 The execution time required to regrid a source field on a uniform grid to a uniform destination grid is measured.
 Both the source and destination grid resolutions are varied.

-Conservative regridding with ESMF is one order of magnitude slower than sigrid.
+Conservative regridding with ESMF is one order of magnitude faster than sigrid.
 Bilinear ESMF regridding is 2x faster than conservative ESMF.
-Libcf is nearly an order of magnitude faster than bilinear ESMF and bilinear iris is another two aroders of magnitudes faster.
+Libcf is nearly an order of magnitude faster than bilinear ESMF and bilinear iris is another two orders of magnitudes faster.

 A surprising result is that conservative iris and ESMF regridding run neck to neck - there is no performance penalty in using ESMF, which is more general than iris's regridding.
 Recall that iris's conservative regridding is restricted to uniform source and destination grids.